 All refund requests must be made in writing and be received in our office within the 90-120 day period, as stated above.

 All balances are due 120 days prior to departure date unless otherwise specified.

 Participants whose balances are not received by the 120-day deadline as stated above, risk forfeiture of their place on the expedition.

 Note: Alpine Ascents reserves the right to waive any fees.
 As we offer personalized service, we will attempt to accommodate changes and cancellations when necessary, waiving certain fees when feasible.

 What happens if I need to leave the expedition early?

-If a climber needs to leave early, arrangements can be made with the assistance our Base Camp Manager.
+If a climber needs to leave early, arrangements can be made with the assistance our local Base Camp support.